 Skip to content Skip to footer

-Antitrust Meets Innovation: A Computational Approach
+Antitrust Meets Innovation Competition: A Computational Approach

 This short piece serves as an introduction to Thibault Schrepel & Teodora Groza’s working paper